To learn more about our editorial integrity policy and how we make money through affiliate partnerships, read our full disclosure here.

-If you are able to get a third-party extended vehicle service contract for your Land Rover, you may find more coverage options and higher mileage limits at a lower price.
+If you are able to get a third-party extended vehicle service contract for your Land Rover, you may find more warranty options and higher mileage limits at a lower price.
 While you may want to have your Land Rover exclusively serviced by a certified dealership, with a third-party extended warranty you have the option to take your vehicle elsewhere for repairs.

-The biggest reason to look into a third-party extended warranty is that you do not need to purchase coverage at the time you purchase your vehicle.
+The biggest reason to look into a third-party extended warranty provider is that you do not need to purchase coverage at the time you purchase your vehicle.
 With an extended warranty from Land Rover, you need to purchase coverage when you buy your vehicle.

 Here’s a closer look at Land Rover versus CarShield: